-A cable tie placed around a coolant hose keeps the wiring harness out of the way.
+A cable tie placed around a coolant hose keeps the wiring harness out of the way and free from dripping oil.

 13 mm socket removes the drain plug from the filter cover.
 Did not counter- hold the filter cover, but if it starts to move, you might want to do so.